manifoldfinance/java/images/alpine/openjdk17/jre/README.md

 ## Fabric8 Java Base Image OpenJDK 17 (JRE)

-This image is based on CentOS and provides OpenJDK 17 (JRE)
+This image is based on Alpine and provides OpenJDK 17 (JRE)

 It includes: